MSA Interchange Ambassador Award

 - Travel to the chosen meeting or institution is expected to occur within one year of the award.

-Please contact Brian Lovett (he/his/him), Chair, MSA Diversity, Equity, and Inclusion Committee (email@example.com) with questions.
+Please contact Sonya Erlandson (she/her/hers), Chair, MSA Diversity, Equity, and Inclusion Committee (firstname.lastname@example.org) with questions.

 - A curriculum vitae (maximum 3 pages) that includes: